Richard Burton

 Richard Walter Burton (/ˈbɜrtən/; born Richard Walter Jenkins Jr.; 10 November 1925 – 5 August 1984) was a Welsh actor.

-Noted for his mellifluous baritone voice, Burton established himself as a formidable Shakespearean actor in the 1950s and gave a memorable performance as Hamlet in 1964.
+Noted for his powerful presence and baritone voice, Burton had an expansive film and stage career.
+He made his feature film debut in the British drama The Last Days of Dolwyn in 1949 and gained attention for his role as Philip Ashley, the protagonist in the romantic mystery My Cousin Rachel earning his first Academy Award nomination for Best Supporting Actor.

+On stage, Burton established himself as a Shakespearean actor, starring in roles such as roles such as Prince Hal in Henry IV, Part 1 (1951) and Henry IV, Part 2 (1951), Henry V of England in Henry V (1951), Ferdinand in The Tempest (1951), Prince Hamlet in Hamlet (1953), Sir Toby Belch in Twelfth Night (1953), Gnaeus Marcius Coriolanus in Coriolanus (1953), and Othello in Othello (1955).
 He was called "the natural successor to Olivier" by critic Kenneth Tynan.
 Burton's perceived failure to live up to those expectations disappointed some critics and colleagues; his heavy drinking added to his reputation as a great performer who had wasted his talent.
-Nevertheless, he is widely regarded as one of the finest actors of his generation.

-Burton was nominated for an Academy Award seven times but never won.
-He was nominated for his performances in My Cousin Rachel (1952), The Robe (1953), Becket (1964), The Spy Who Came In from the Cold (1965), Who's Afraid of Virginia Woolf?
+Throughout his career Burton received numerous accolades, including a BAFTA Award, a Golden Globe Award and a Grammy Award.
+He received the Tony Award for Best Actor in a Musical for his portrayal of King Arthur in the Lerner and Loewe musical Camelot (1960).
+Despite seven Academy Award nominations Burton failed to win an Oscar; he was nominated for his performances in My Cousin Rachel (1952), The Robe (1953), Becket (1964), The Spy Who Came In from the Cold (1965), Who's Afraid of Virginia Woolf?
 (1966), Anne of the Thousand Days (1969) and Equus (1977).
-He received numerous accolades, including a BAFTA Award, a Golden Globe Award and a Grammy Award.
-He received the Tony Award for Best Actor in a Musical for his portrayal of King Arthur in the Lerner and Loewe musical Camelot (1960).

-In the mid-1960s, Burton became a top box-office star.
-By the late 1960s, he was one of the highest-paid actors in the world, receiving fees of $1 million or more plus a share of the gross receipts.
-Burton remained closely associated in the public mind with his second wife, Elizabeth Taylor.
-The couple's turbulent relationship, married twice and divorced twice, was rarely out of the news.
+Burton has remained closely associated in the public mind with his second and third wife, Elizabeth Taylor due to their publicly turbulent relationship, in which they married and divorced twice, and starred in eleven films together.